void-linux/void-docs/src/config/graphical-session/graphics-drivers/optimus.md

 - allows to switch to the NVIDIA GPU on a per-application basis
 - `nouveau` is a reverse-engineered driver and offers poor performance

-> Note: different methods are mutually exclusive.
+The above methods are mutually exclusive.

 ## PRIME Render Offload